We've moved. Please contact for details

 Sunglasses lenses are categorised by darkness of tint.
-There are five categories in total which absorb measurably different amounts of light through the lens.
+There are five categories in total which transmit measurably different amounts of light through the lenses.
 These tints range from very light (category 0) to extremely dark (category 4.)

 So, are dark sunglasses better?

-No. Darker lenses simply absorb more visible light which has no effect on UV protection whatsoever.
-Darker sun lenses simply just absorb more light which can make it more comfortable for you to see.
-UV is invisible light and must be blocked, regardless of lens darkness and their designated lens category.
+No. Darker lenses simply transmit less visible light which has no effect on UV protection whatsoever.
+Darker sun lenses simply just transmit less visible light which can make it more comfortable for you to see.
+UV is invisible and must be blocked, regardless of lens darkness and their designated lens category.

 In this article, you can learn about the 5 sunglasses categories and how they affect your vision when looking through each type of lens.